ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/syllabus.md

 * Acquire and read all assigned readings before they are due
 * Action – do your absolute best
 * Strive for continuous improvement
-* Talk to one of us in person about issues and problems. \(if your email turns into a paragraph or two that means you should be talking to one of us in person, not emailing us.\)
+* Talk to the professor in person about issues and problems. \(if your email turns into a paragraph or two that means you should be talking to me\)
 * Have desire amounting to enthusiasm \(to learn, to explore\)
 * Have patience, persistence, and discipline
 * Be creative